 Applicants must be fluent in both German and English.
-English native speakers will be assessed in their German language skills in an interview at Bonn or St Andrews.
 German applicants and those with native languages other than English will need to provide an English certificate (Level C2, TOEFL, IELTS or equivalent).
 See English language tests and qualifications.

 - academic transcripts and degree certificates

-- a letter of motivation in German or English to the German coordinators.
+- letter of intent in German or English to the German coordinators.